ConsultingMD/blog/source/_posts/2015-02-23-running-local-coreos-workers.markdown

 ```

 ### Create a cloud-config that Auto-Updates

+Below, we've listed the complete cloud-config.yml.
+Here is a bit of explanation of the individual pieces.

 - you'll want your local instance to use local storage.
 So, add services that format
 the local disk as btrfs and labels it so Docker can find it: